-11. Place the BioPatch[TM]/white round spongy patch on the top of the central line where it comes out of the skin.
+10. Place the BioPatch[TM]/white round spongy patch around the central line where the needle comes out of the skin.
 Make sure the shiny/blue side is facing up and the foam side is down next to the skin.
-The slit needs to line up with the catheter where it lies on the skin.